KavenC/telepathy/README.md

 ## Hosting

 Telepathy is now staging on Heroku.
-The provided `Procfile` and `Gopkgtoml` make it possible to be deployed by git push.
+The provided `Procfile` and `Gopkg.toml` make it possible to be deployed by git push.
 Telepathy also depending on:

-- Redis: Heroku's Redis addon with Free plan usually works.

 - MongoDB: MongoDB Atlas Free plan usaully works.

+- Imgur: For handling image messages.

 The following environment variables are necessary:

 |Variable Name|Comment|
 |-------------|-------|
 |DISCORD_BOT_TOKEN|Discord Bot token|